How to apply

 This Leverhulme doctoral programme will recruit scholars in three cohort over three successive years.
 In total the award will fund up to 18 full time PhD Scholarships, including three scholarships for international applicants.
 12 home (UK) PhD scholarships, and 3 Master's plus PhD scholarships.
 Of these, 6 home, 2 Master's plus PhD and 1 international scholarships will be based at the University of Roehampton.

-Each PhD scholarship award will include fees and stipend costs for scholars for up to 4 years paid at UKRI's standard domestic rate, with an additional grant of £10,000 to each student for research expenses.
+Each PhD scholarship award will include fees and stipend costs for scholars for up to 4 years paid at UKRI's standard domestic rate, with an additional grant of up to £10,000 to each student for research expenses.

 For Master's plus PhD scholarships there is funding (fees and stipend) for an additional 1 year Master's programme before the PhD programme commences.